What is an Marketing Executive?

 Employers

 As mentioned above, most companies will have a marketing department therefore there is opportunities available in lots of different sectors from financial, consumer, IT, not-for-profit organisations, etc. You might also want to explore working for a Marketing agency.
 This is a great way to get a taste for a career in marketing with the opportunity to work across a variety of industries.
 Agencies develop and implement marketing strategies and campaigns on behalf of their clients from different industries.
-Marketing is an increasingly competitive and specialised industry and is a popular career choice for graduates.
+Marketing is becoming a more and more competitive and specialised industry and is a popular career choice for graduates.

 You could end up working with some of the biggest companies in the UK: